ishan1701/learning_project/learning_oops/learning_design_patterns/uml/uml.md

 ## What is an UML and how its good in design
 To illustrate the structure of the design patterns, class diagram used.

+# **There are two aspects, first is class diagrams and another is sequence diagrams.**

 ## Class Diagram
 It denoted the **class information** like

 a.
 Attributes

 b.
 Operations (methods)

 ![img.png](img.png)